abelsj60/my-site/app/data/reveries/02-02-2019-welcome-to-reverie.md

 Well, let's see if I keep this up and if anyone reads, then I can explore.

-What about Medium, where all the cool kids are these days?
+What about Medium, where all the cool kids write these days?

 Meh.
 Something to be said for going old school, for now.